Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Using Snowflake CLI to work with stages
 Duration: 10

 You can use Snowflake CLI to work with stages.
-In this step you will learn how to use the `snow object stage` commands.
+In this step you will learn how to use the `snow stage` commands.

 ### Prerequisites